daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 export default App;
 ```

 `RouteHandler` is a component that renders the active child route handler.
-It will render the following components: *Home*, *Top 100*, *Profile* or *Add Character*, depending on the URL.
+It will render one of the following components depending on the URL path: *Home*, *Top 100*, *Profile* or *Add Character*.

 <div class="admonition note">